ImanJofaris/PKUAS/README.md

-# PKUAS
-## Pusat Kesihatan UMP Appointment System
+# Pusat Kesihatan UMP Appointment System (PKUAS)
-### Developed by using HTML, CSS, Javascript, Bootstrap and PHP using Laravel Framework
+## Developed by using HTML, CSS, Javascript, Bootstrap and PHP using Laravel Framework

 Developed by using HTML, CSS, Javascript, Bootstrap and PHP using Laravel Framework